Patellar Tendinopathy

 Risk Factors

-This problem is more common in teens and people under the age of 40.
+Patellar tendinopathy is more common in teens and people under 40 years of age.
 It is also more common in people who do things that involve jumping, such as volleyball and basketball.

 Other things that may raise the risk are: